pirix/pirix/README.md

 # πrix

-This is an attempt to create a clean and compact operating system for the ARM architecture. πrix is POSIX based and will target the Raspberry Pi as first supported physical device.
+Pirix is an attempt to create a microkernel-based, POSIX-compatible operating system.

 ## Features